c-sanders/AutoconfMacro-BisonSkeleton/README.md

 share/bison/skeletons
 ```

-For GNU Bison 3.8, the Skeleton files which are available are;
+For GNU Bison 3.8, some of the Skeleton files which are available are;

 - glr.cc
 - glr2.cc